moko256/twitlatte/README.md

 git clone https://github.com/moko256/twitlatte.git --recursive
 ```

-or, if you have already cloned without that, use this
+or, if you have already cloned without that, use this in it

 ```sh
 git submodule update --init --recursive